sisl_toolbox.btd.DeviceGreen

 • btd: a block-matrix object with only the diagonals and first off-diagonals

-• method ({"column", "propagate"}) – which method to use for calculating the spectral function.
+• method (Literal['column', 'propagate']) – which method to use for calculating the spectral function.
 Depending on the size of the BTD blocks one may be faster than the other.
 For large systems you are recommended to time the different methods and stick with the fastest one, they are numerically identical.

-• herm – The spectral function is a Hermitian matrix, by default (True), the methods that can utilize the Hermitian property only calculates the lower triangular part of \(\mathbf A\), and then copies the Hermitian to the upper part.
+• herm (bool) – The spectral function is a Hermitian matrix, by default (True), the methods that can utilize the Hermitian property only calculates the lower triangular part of \(\mathbf A\), and then copies the Hermitian to the upper part.
 By setting this to False the entire matrix is explicitly calculated.